 The burst gratings create bundles of rays where each laser line can have a different intensity.
 We therefore need to recover the relative intensity I{l_i} of all laser lines in each bundle in the calibration phase.
-To this end, we capture a highdynamic range image per laser of a sheet of subsurface scattering plastics illuminated by the corresponding ray bundle (see Figure 5 right).
+To this end, we capture a high-dynamic range image per laser of a sheet of subsurface scattering plastics2 illuminated by the corresponding ray bundle (see Figure 8 right).
 We integrate the laser intensity over a constant area around each laser spot to get I{l_i} .
 The two lasers might still behave differently, e.g., due to different scattering properties for different wavelengths.
-We therefore capture during calibration images of smoke and recover separate density fields D{red} and D{blue} for the red resp. the blue laser bundle.
-We then determine a scale factor k that minimizes the rms error between D{red} and $k \cdot D{blue}$ and scale the input data for the blue channel accordingly before reconstructing the density field.
+In a subsequent calibration step, we therefore capture images of smoke and recover separate density fields D{red} and D{blue} for the red resp. the blue laser bundle.
+We then determine a scale factor k that minimizes the RMS error between D{red} and $k \cdot D{\text{blue}}$ and scale the input data for the blue channel accordingly before reconstructing the density field.